Counting the number of trigonal curves of genus 5 over finite fields: The partial sieve method.

-This sum won't terminate because there are curves that have infinitely many singularities.
-Another problem with computing this sum is that $|\mathbf{C}_\text{split}(S)|$ becomes increasingly hard to compute as the number of points in $S$ grows.
-So instead we apply a partial sieve principle where we pick a number $N$ and only sieve for all $\lambda$ with $|\lambda|\leq N$. \begin{definition} We define
+This sieve will not terminate because there are curves that have infinitely many singularities, i.e. those with irreducible components of higher multiplicity.
+So we choose a positive integer $N$ and only compute the sieve for sets of points $S$ such that $|S|<N$.

+For any $k$-curve the conjugates of its singular points are singular as well.
+So it is enough to consider those $S$ that consist of $\lambda$-tuples of points for some $\lambda$.
+We define

+(The sum includes the empty partition, which accounts for $|\mathbf{C}_\text{split}|$.)
+Now all curves that have at most $N$ singularities besides $\mathbf{P}$ have been subtracted exactly once.
+We then have to account for the rest of the curves.
+If a curve has a $\lambda$-tuple of singularities besides $\mathbf{P}$, then to ensure it has been subtracted once in total we need to add it $\sigma_N(\lambda)$ times, where